shinkyo0513/Manipulation-Skill-Assessment-from-Videos-with-Spatial-Attention/README.md

 # Manipulation-Skill Assessment from Videos with Spatial Attention

-## Code for EPIC@ICCV2019 paper

-Manipulation-skill assessment from videos with spatial attention network
+Code for EPIC@ICCV2019 paper: Manipulation-skill assessment from videos with spatial attention network

 ## Introduction